joachim-brechtel/aws-forge-templates-test/templates/cdn/README-cdnprivate.md

 The CloudFront CDN deployed by [AtlassianCDNInternal.template.yaml](AtlassianCDNInternal.template.yaml) can only connect to **private Atlassian deployments hosted on AWS**.
 This is because the CDN needs to connect through a VPC and EC2 instance (both of which are only accessible within AWS).

 After deploying your CloudFront CDN stack, open its Stack Details page.
 From there, check the Outputs tab and note the value of `LoadBalancerURL`; this is your `CDN URL`.
 You'll need to configure your Atlassian deployment to use this URL.

-**PLACEHOLDER: LINKS TO INSTRUCTIONS ([DRAFT](https://extranet.atlassian.com/display/CONFIX/How+to+configure+a+CDN+for+Confluence+Data+Center))**
+For instructions on how to do this, see [Use a CDN with Atlassian Data Center applications](https://confluence.atlassian.com/display/adminjiraserver/Use+a+CDN+with+Atlassian+Data+Center+applications).

 **IMPORTANT:** We've only tested the [AtlassianCDNInternal.template.yaml](AtlassianCDNInternal.template.yaml) template with private deployments created through our [Jira](https://aws.amazon.com/quickstart/architecture/jira/) and [Confluence](https://aws.amazon.com/quickstart/architecture/confluence/) Quick Starts.
 You may need to edit the [AtlassianCDNInternal.template.yaml](AtlassianCDNInternal.template.yaml) template accordingly if your deployment has additional connection requirements. |